bbartling/BAC0-GUI/README.md

 ```

-# Example `GET` HTTP requests to the restapi app with JSON in body:
+# Example `GET` HTTP requests to the restapi app with JSON in body for read single:

 ```
 {